thoughtrealm/bumblebee/BUMBLEBEE_QUICK_START.md

 	bee bundle --input-source console --to <username>

-This will provide a prompt to enter text.
-You enter text, line by line.
-You complete entering text by just pressing **return** for an empty line.
+Bumblebee will provide a prompt for entering text, which you enter one line at a time.
+You complete entering text by just pressing **return** on an empty line.

-Once you complete entering the text, <em>Bumblebee</em> will use that as the <em>bundle</em> input.
+Once you complete entering the text, _Bumblebee_ will use that as the input data for the _bundle_.

-Also, since we did not provide any output flags, Bumblebee will default the output to the console as well.
+Also, since we did not provide the **--output-target** flag, _BumbleBee_ will default the output to the console as well.

-Similar to the **export** output, you should see an output like this, though with different values than this specific example.
+Similar to the output you saw with the **export** comand, you should see an output like the following, though with different hex values than this specific example.

-Here's an example of the output...

 <pre>
 ~/bee-demo : <b>bee bundle --input-source console --to Bob</b>